Water is freedom, my mind concluded.

 I wonder why?

-Did I laugh for my sense of freedom?
+Did I laugh at my sense of freedom?

 Or did I cry for my cost of freedom?